 Your financial aid award letter will list all of the financial aid offered to you, which may consist of a combination of federal grants, federal loans, and if you're an on-campus traditional student institutional scholarships and grants.
 Review the Financial Aid award Terms and Conditions to ensure you fully understand your rights and responsibilities as a recipient of financial aid at SNHU.

-After reviewing your financial aid award and estimating your bill, you may reduce or decline the offered student loans by submitting a signed statement to One Stop indicating the amount you wish to decline or reduce.
+After reviewing your financial aid award and estimating your bill, you may reduce or decline the offered student loans by submitting a signed statement to Student Financial Services indicating the amount you wish to decline or reduce.
 Alternatively, you can print the Award Letter from mySNHU and cross off the undesired amount.
-Sign the letter and submit it to One Stop.
+Sign the letter and submit it to Student Financial Services.

 Requests to decline or reduce your loans can be sent to: